btbeal/adheRenceRX/README.md

 With the gaps identified, we can check for episodes of care using our `rank_episodes()` functions.
 Note that this function assumes that you’ve propagated your dates appropriately and identified all gaps.
-You can then tell our function what can be considered a permissible gap, then everything after a gap that large or more will be considered the next episode\!
+You can then tell our function what can be considered a permissible gap, and everything after a gap that large or more will be considered the next episode\!
 Let me show you.